Augustus Chapman Allen: During the Texas Revolution

-Instead of joining the army when the Texas War of Independence started, Augustus and his brother engaged in the business of keeping supply channels open.
-At their own expense, they outfitted a ship, the Brutus, for the purpose of protecting the Texas coast and assisting troops and supplies from the United States to arrive safely in Texas.
+Instead of joining the army when the Texas War of Independence started, Augustus and his brother engaged in keeping supply channels open.
+At their own expense, they outfitted a ship, the Brutus, to protect the Texas coast and assist troops and supplies from the United States to arrive safely in Texas.

 Nevertheless, some members of the Texas provisional government objected to the Allen brothers' activities, and rumors indicated they were engaged in privateering.
 In January 1836, they sold the Brutus to the Texas Navy, and it became only the second ship in the fledgling naval force.
 Augustus and John Allen continued to raise money and operate as receivers and dispensers of supplies and funds for the war effort without charge.
-In spite of the brothers' services, gossip and censure were aimed at the Allens because they were not in the armed services.
+Despite the brothers' services, gossip and censure were aimed at the Allens because they were not in the armed services.

 After the Revolution

-Financed by an inheritance received by Augustus' wife, Charlotte, on August 26, 1836, the Allen brothers purchased 6,600 acres (27 km2) along the Buffalo Bayou for $5,000, for the purpose of establishing a new city.
+Financed by an inheritance received by Augustus' wife, Charlotte, on August 26, 1836, the Allen brothers purchased 6,600 acres (27 km2) along the Buffalo Bayou for $5,000, to establish a new city.
 At the suggestion of Charlotte, they named their townsite for the hero of the time, General Sam Houston.

 In the years after his brother John's death in 1838, the Allen family grew apart and squabbled about the family's various businesses and finances, which had been somewhat commingled.
 These family disputes eventually led to Allen's separation from his wife in 1850.

 Later life and legacy

 Soon, Allen's health began to fail, and he decided to leave Houston, signing over to his wife, whom he had never divorced, most of what remained of his many enterprises.
 Augustus Allen relocated to Mexico to tend to his health and a new start in life.

-In 1852, Augustus was appointed United States consul for the port of Tehuantepec on the Pacific Ocean, and in 1858 he was given the same position for the port of Minotitlán.
+In 1852, Augustus was appointed United States consul for the port of Tehuantepec on the Pacific Ocean, and in 1858, he was given the same position for the port of Minotitlán.
 These offices gave him control of the consular affairs of the United States for the entire Isthmus of Tehuantepec, a commercially important position.

-Allen, in partnership with an Englishman named Welsh, developed an extensive private shipping business.
+In partnership with an Englishman named Welsh, Allen developed an extensive private shipping business.
 He was never able to recover his health, however, and realized, in 1864, that he was critically ill.
 Augustus then closed his business and went to Washington, D.C., to resign his consulships.
-Soon after arriving there he contracted pneumonia, from which he would not recover.

-Augustus Allen (58) died on Monday, January 11, 1864, in Washington, D.C., and was buried in the Green-Wood Cemetery in Brooklyn, New York.
-Several Houston landmarks, including Allen Parkway and Allen Center, as well as Allen's Landing Park, immortalize Augustus and his brother, the city's two founders.
+Soon after arriving there, he contracted pneumonia, and died on Monday, January 11, 1864, aged 58 in Washington, D.C., and was buried in the Green-Wood Cemetery in Brooklyn, New York.
+Several Houston landmarks, including Allen Parkway and Allen Center, as well as Allen's Landing Park, commemorate Augustus and his brother, the city's two founders.